awsdocs/amazon-redshift-management-guide/doc_source/working-with-snapshots.md

 To disable automated snapshots, set the retention period to zero\.
 If you disable automated snapshots, Amazon Redshift stops taking snapshots and deletes any existing automated snapshots for the cluster\.

 Only Amazon Redshift can delete an automated snapshot; you cannot delete them manually\.
-Amazon Redshift deletes automated snapshots at the end of a snapshot’s retention period, when you disable automated snapshots for the cluster, or when you delete the cluster\. *Amazon Redshift retains the latest automated snapshot until you disable automated snapshots or delete the cluster\.*
+Amazon Redshift deletes automated snapshots at the end of a snapshot's retention period, when you disable automated snapshots for the cluster, or when you delete the cluster\. *Amazon Redshift retains the latest automated snapshot until you disable automated snapshots or delete the cluster\.*

 If you want to keep an automated snapshot for a longer period, you can create a copy of it as a manual snapshot\.
 The automated snapshot is retained until the end of the retention period, but the corresponding manual snapshot is retained until you manually delete it or until the end of the retention period\.

-## Automated Snapshot Schedules<a name="automated-snapshot-schedules"></a>
+## Automated snapshot schedules<a name="automated-snapshot-schedules"></a>

 To precisely control when snapshots are taken, you can create a snapshot schedule and attach it to one or more clusters\.
 When you modify a snapshot schedule, the schedule is modified for all associated clusters\.
 If a cluster doesn't have a snapshot schedule attached, the cluster uses the default automated snapshot schedule\.

 A *snapshot schedule* is a set of schedule rules\.
 You can define a simple schedule rule based on a specified interval, such as every 8 hours or every 12 hours\.
 You can also add rules to take snapshots on certain days of the week, at specific times, or during specific periods\.
 Rules can also be defined using Unix\-like cron expressions\.

-## Snapshot Schedule Format<a name="working-with-snapshot-scheduling"></a>
+## Snapshot schedule format<a name="working-with-snapshot-scheduling"></a>

 On the Amazon Redshift console, you can create a snapshot schedule\.
 Then, you can attach a schedule to a cluster to trigger the creation of a system snapshot\.
 A schedule can be attached to multiple clusters, and you can create multiple cron definitions in a schedule to trigger a snapshot\.

 You can define a schedule for your snapshots using a cron syntax\.
 The definition of these schedules uses a modified Unix\-like  [cron](http://en.wikipedia.org/wiki/Cron) syntax\.
-You specify time in [Coordinated Universal Time \(UTC\)](http://en.wikipedia.org/wiki/Coordinated_Universal_Time)\.
+You specify time in [Coordinated universal time \(UTC\)](http://en.wikipedia.org/wiki/Coordinated_Universal_Time)\.
 You can create schedules with a maximum frequency of one hour and minimum precision of one minute\.

 Amazon Redshift modified cron expressions have 3 required fields, which are separated by white space\.